After graduating first in her class from Georgetown, Brit Marling got her dream job as an investment analyst.

 She’d sit in a cubicle all day, stay awake as many hours as she humanly could, and crunch numbers.

 Then she’d go home and cry.
-Not just a few tears, but the type of existential sobbing that comes from deep within to tell you that something is really, really wrong.
+Not just a few tears, but the type of existential sobbing that comes from deep within to tell you that something is very wrong.

 But she couldn’t bring herself to take the pills.
-She’d come home every night, stare at the bottle, and think to herself, “Something is wrong here.”
+She’d come home every night, stare at the bottle, and think to herself, “This just doesn’t feel right.”

 Her job was eating her alive on the inside and the advice was: Just pop one of these pills.
 Numb your body’s natural reaction to an unnatural work environment.
 Keep participating in business as usual.

-She could swallow the pill and keep the Goldman Sachs safety net—even though it was suffocating her soul.
+She could swallow the pill and keep her safety net—even though it was suffocating her soul.

-Or she could ditch the safety net and begin walking on a high wire into a much less certain future—one that would involve leaving her job and reconnecting with her love for filmmaking.
+Or she could ditch the safety net, reimagine herself, and begin walking on a high wire into a much less certain, yet more aligned path—one that would involve leaving her job and reconnecting with her love for filmmaking.

 She took the unsafe path.
-(Otherwise, you wouldn’t be reading this post.).
-Marling became one of the best independent filmmakers of our time—most notably co-creating The OA and starring as the lead.
+Marling moved to LA, began writing screenplays, and became one of the best independent filmmakers of our time—co-creating and starring in series like The OA and A Murder at the End of the World.

-The actor Jim Carrey’s father, Percy, took the opposite path.
+Consider what happened to Jim Carrey’s father, Percy.
 Carrey says his father could have been an amazing comedian.
-But Percy assumed it was foolish to make a living with comedy, so he made a safe choice and took a safe job as an accountant.
+But Percy assumed that it was foolish to try to make a living with comedy, so he made a safe choice and took a job as an accountant.
 He was later fired from that “safe” job, and Carrey’s family became homeless.

 The safe path can be the dangerous path.
 Not just because the safety it provides is often an illusion—as in the case of Percy Carrey.